 Russell’s chapter, Symptoms of Idealogy Critique offers up a voracious philosophical investigation into interpretive paradigms on symptomatic readings (cynicism vs. fetishistic) of early modern literature – through Emerson from Freud to Zizek.
 And in the spirit of Zizek (plus-de-jouir) discusses “the embodiment of the lie which enables us to sustain the unbearable truth.”

-Prof Z authors book’s last chapter – deliciously entitled Subjective Destruction in Shakespeare and Beckett.
+Book’s last chapter is from Zizek – deliciously entitled Subjective Destruction in Shakespeare and Beckett.
 Section 1, to put very casually, how in Shakespeare “melancholia precedes prohibition,” filling a void “primordially not its own.”
 Section 2, takes us from Joyce’s illicit pleasure in language (Here Comes Everybody) to Sam Beckett’s self-emptying subjectivity (Here Comes the Not I) and “whose dead puppet, the ‘real’ person is” anyway.
 Fabulous, as always.
 Wee bit excerpted here.